husenEF/base-api/readme.md

 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

+## INFO
+This framework Backend and Frontend , connect with REST API

 ## PREPARE INSTALL
 * `cp .env.example .env` and setup the Database
 * run `composer install && yarn install`